redis/docs/content/integrate/write-behind/quickstart/write-behind-guide.md

   redis-di status
   ```

-- Scrape the metrics using RDI's Prometheus exporter
+- Scrape the metrics using Write-behind's Prometheus exporter

 ## Upgrading

-If you need to upgrade RDI, you should use the
+If you need to upgrade Write-behind, you should use the
 [`upgrade`]({{< relref "/integrate/write-behind/reference/cli/redis-di-upgrade" >}}) command that provides for a zero downtime upgrade:

 ```bash